 Prior to painting, the moisture content should not exceed 12%.

 All visible signs of organic growth should be removed, with the affected areas treated with Zinsser Mould Killer & Remover, in accordance with the manufacturer’s instructions, and the area allowed enough time to dry.

 Use a suitable filler, as appropriate in accordance with the manufacturer’s instructions, to fill any cracks and small surface defects, and allow it to dry before rubbing the surface down with a fine grade abrasive paper.

 Prime all over the surface with one full coat of Zinsser Bulls Eye 1-2-3, in accordance with manufacturer’s instructions.

 Now that the surface has been suitably prepared and primed, decorate with two full coats of Zinsser Perma-White Interior in accordance with the manufacturer’s instructions, allowing a minimum drying time of 2 hours between coats (in normal drying conditions).

-If you require more advice with painting surfaces in high humidity environments, or you’re trying to match a colour that you can’t find on our site, give our technical team a call on 0113 2455450 (option 2) or send a message to [email protected].
+If you require more advice with painting surfaces in high humidity environments with anti condensation paint, or you’re trying to match a colour that you can’t find on our site, give our technical team a call on 0113 2455450 (option 2) or send a message to [email protected].